 Management is responsible for our internal controls and financial reporting process.
-The auditors are responsible for performing and reporting on an independent audit of our consolidated financial statements according to generally accepted auditing standards.
+The auditors are responsible for performing and reporting on an independent audit of the Company's consolidated financial statements according to generally accepted auditing standards.
 The Committee's responsibility is to monitor and oversee these processes.

-- Met separately with management and the auditor to review financial statements and year-end financial statements and MD&A for December 31, 2021 and the interim periods - Reviewed and approved Audit Services Plan - Pre-approved non-audit fees to be paid to auditor - Recommended acceptance of the statements for filing on SEDAR and dissemination to shareholders - Reviewed and approved Annual Information Form - Reviewed report on internal control testing - Reviewed enhanced reporting - Reviewed mandate of Audit Committee
+- Met privately in camera with the auditors every quarter as well as at year-end prior to each audit committee meeting - Met separately with management to review financial statements and year-end financial statements and MD&A for December 31, 2022 and the interim periods - Reviewed and approved Audit Services Plan - Pre-approved non-audit fees to be paid to auditor - Recommended acceptance of the statements for filing on SEDAR and dissemination to shareholders - Reviewed and approved Annual Information Form - Reviewed report on internal control testing - Reviewed enhanced reporting - Reviewed mandate of Audit Committee